Stephen Leeder

-Stephen Leeder (born 13 December 1941) is an emeritus professor of public health and community medicine at the University of Sydney, where he was dean of medicine from 1997 to 2002.
+Stephen Leeder AO FRSN FAAHMS(born 13 December 1941) is an emeritus professor of public health and community medicine at the University of Sydney, where he was dean of medicine from 1997 to 2002.
 Leeder is an adjunct professor of public health at the Western Sydney University, an adjunct professor of epidemiology at the Columbia University Mailman School of Public Health in New York.
 He held the position as chair of the Western Sydney Local Health District Board from 2011–2016.

-Leeder was editor-in-chief of The Medical Journal of Australia until he was fired in 2015 for criticising the decision to outsource its production to Elsevier.
-All but three of the MJA's editorial advisory committee resigned after the decision to fire Leeder, and the dissidents wrote to Australian Medical Association president Brian Owler asking him to review the decision.
-Ken Harvey supported Leeder, saying that his firing and the use of Elsevier "is a mistake that is fairly irredeemable".
-On 1 January 2017, Leeder became editor-in-chief of the International Journal of Epidemiology.
+His research interests have focused on especially respiratory and cardiovascular disease and its prevention and care.
+On 1 January 2017, Leeder became co-editor-in-chief of the International Journal of Epidemiology for nine years.
+He was also the inaugural director of the Menzies Centre for Health Policy at the University of Sydney, which was renamed the Leeder Centre for Health Policy, Economics, and Data in his honour on 3 December 2024.

 Early life and education

 Leeder was born in Grafton, New South Wales on 13 December 1941.
-He attended Homebush Boys High School and the University of Sydney, where he graduated with honours in medical science in 1964; in medicine in 1966; as a Doctor of Philosophy in 1974 (his dissertation was entitled, "An epidemiological study of selected factors which may pre-dispose to chronic obstructive lung disease"), and as a Doctor of Medicine in 2006 (his dissertation was entitled, "Studies of factors that affect the lung function of children").
+He attended Homebush Boys High School and the University of Sydney, where he graduated with First Class Honours in Medical Science in 1964; and with Second Class Honours in medicine and surgery in 1966.
+As a Doctor of Philosophy in 1974 (his dissertation was entitled, "An epidemiological study of selected factors which may pre-dispose to chronic obstructive lung disease"), and as a Doctor of Medicine in 2006 (his dissertation was entitled, "Studies of factors that affect the lung function of children").

+In 2016, he was awarded a Doctor of Medical Science degree by the University of Sydney for his thesis titled "Studies in the evolution, consequences and control of cardiovascular disease in Australia and Other countries".
+On 12 December 2024, he was awarded an Honorary Doctor of Medicine by the University of Newcastle in recognition of his foundational educational curriculum developments and local health research.